devosmitachatterjee2018/DataCleaningTool/paper.md

 # Acknowledgements

-The authors wish to thank Klara Jansson, Volvo Group for the helpful discussions during the development of the application.
+The authors wish to thank Klara Jansson, Volvo Group Trucks Technology for the helpful discussions during the development of the application.

 # References